alexj/Raycast-Commands/README.md

 This script outputs the processed times on a single line by default ("inline").
 You can change it to `list` if you want it to output a bulleted list by default.
 You can override either setting as needed when you invoke the Raycast command.

 #### include_parsed_time_zone
-This is set to `False` by default, which provides cleaner output, but you can set it to `True` to have the script include the parsed timezonein the output, which is helpful if you want to validate the right timezone was selected.
+This is set to `False` by default, which provides cleaner output, but you can set it to `True` to have the script include the parsed timezonein inthe output, which is helpful if you want to validate the right timezone was selected.
+It will appear like:

+`4:00 PM - NYC (US/Eastern) • 9:00 PM - London (UTC) • 2:30 AM - Kolkata (Asia/Kolkata)`

 ## To-Do
 - Determiene how to disable copy-to-clipboard as it now pastes directly